Autumn Symposium 2019

 Growing importance of robotics and artificial intelligence in the operating theatre

 How has clinical-surgical research developed over the last 30 years and which research networks have been established?
 What is the infrastructure for the promotion of clinical studies in surgery?
 What are the methodological challenges facing those responsible for studies in the surgical disciplines?
 What are the facts and figures on the translation of evidence-based surgery into practice?
-Eleven experts will answer these questions at the IQWiG Autumn Symposium on 29 and 30 November in Cologne and will examine the topic from different angles.
-The focus will also be on everyday surgical practice as well as on the legal framework under which clinical research takes place, especially in view of the increasing importance of support systems and artificial intelligence in the operating theatre.
+Eleven experts answered these questions at the IQWiG Autumn Symposium on 29 and 30 November in Cologne and examined the topic from different angles.
+The focus was also on everyday surgical practice as well as on the legal framework under which clinical research takes place, especially in view of the increasing importance of support systems and artificial intelligence in the operating theatre.
 Do these technical innovations still offer room for evidence-based medicine?

-As always, the IQWiG Autumn Symposium provides plenty of room for open questions, interdisciplinary discussions and networking.
+As always, the IQWiG Autumn Symposium provided plenty of room for open questions, interdisciplinary discussions and networking.